Passing on Credit Card Fees to Customers? Here’s How to Do It Legally in 2023

 Never charge above the surcharging limits.
 Always have the signs up.
 Do not charge customers surcharges or convenience fees when it is not allowed.

-Reduce the burden of fees
+Reduce the Burden of Fees

 Credit card processing fees are unavoidable.
 It may not always matter to the card issuer who pays, as long as someone does.
 What’s more, there are merchant account fees to be paid.